firstbatchxyz/hollowdb-prover-go/README.md

 yarn test
 ```

 which will run Go tests, and then run SnarkJS to verify the proofs.
-To verify generate proofs you can also type `yarn verify`.
+To verify generated proofs you can also type `yarn verify`.
 To run Go tests without SnarkJS, you can do:

 ```sh
 go test ./test/*.go -test.v